Taxes

 Deductions and Exemptions

 There was also a major change to deductions.
-Pre-TCJA, the standard deduction for a single tax filer was $6,350 ($12,700 for married filing jointly).
-The TCJA greatly increased the standard deduction.
-For the 2023 tax year, the deduction is $13,850 for a single tax filer and $27,700 for married filing jointly.
+Pre-TCJA, the standard deduction for a single tax filer was $6,350 ($12,700 for married filing jointly).11 The TCJA greatly increased the standard deduction.
+For the 2024 tax year, the deduction is $14,600 for a single tax filer and $29,200 for married filing jointly.

-Inflation adjustments increased the standard deductions for the 2024 tax year to $14,600 for single filers and $29,200 for married filing jointly.
-So, if the TCJA does sunset, the standard deduction will be about half of what it is today come 2026.
+Inflation adjustments increased the standard deductions for the 2025 tax year to $15,000 for single filers and $30,000 for married filing jointly.
+So, if the TCJA does sunset, the standard deduction would be about half of what it is today come 2026.

-FIGURE 5 – Standard Deductions – Tax Notes/IRS
+FIGURE 5 – Standard Deductions – Tax Notes/IRS12

-The TCJA also eliminated personal exemptions, which is a deduction taken by the taxpayer, his or her spouse, and their dependents.
-In 2017, the personal exemption amount was $4,050.
-Here are a few other key items to keep in mind if the TCJA sunsets as scheduled at the end of 2025.
-We can expect a reduction in the standard deduction, return of the Alternative Minimum Tax with the elimination of the SALT provisions, addition of miscellaneous itemized deductions subject to 2% of adjusted gross income, and the return of the personal exemptions.
+The TCJA also eliminated personal exemptions, which is a deduction taken by the taxpayer, his or her spouse, and their dependents.14 In 2017, the personal exemption amount was $4,050.
+If the TCJA sunsets after 2025, we can expect a reduction in the standard deduction, removal of the SALT cap, and return of the personal exemptions.

 Gift and Estate Tax

 The TCJA effectively doubled the amount of the lifetime exemption of assets that passed on tax-free.
-That means the amount of lifetime gifts you can give while avoiding the gift tax is $12.92 million for the 2023 tax year and increases to $13.61 million for the 2024 tax year.
-Keep in mind that those totals are just for one donor, so you can effectively double them if you’re married.
+That means the amount of lifetime gifts you can give while avoiding the gift tax is $13.61 million for the 2024 tax year and increases to $13.99 million for the 2025 tax year.15 Keep in mind that those totals are just for one donor, so you can effectively double them if you’re married.

 We’ve been accustomed to the lifetime exemption going up each year.
-But if/when the TCJA sunsets after 2025, it will be reduced to about $6 million ($12 million for married couples).
-You can bet that families with assets that total several million or that are on track to leave behind significant wealth to their beneficiaries will use estate planning techniques that have been out of fashion in recent years.
+But if the TCJA sunsets after 2025, it would be reduced to about $7 million ($14 million for married couples).
+Families with assets that total several million or that are on track to leave behind significant wealth to their beneficiaries may want to consider estate planning techniques that have been out of fashion in recent years.
 Such strategies include using certain types of irrevocable trusts to avoid estate tax.

 Planning for These Potential Changes

 These changes may have positive, negative, or mixed impacts on your personal financial plans.
-Fortunately, we have an idea of what changes are coming and can plan for them.
+Fortunately, we can plan for potentially going back to old tax rates and the possibility of the TCJA sunsetting after 2025.
 It does, however, require some effort to run these projections in your personalized financial plan.

-Our team of financial professionals at Modern Wealth includes CFP® Professionals that will build you a financial plan that’s based on your vision for retirement.
+Our team of financial professionals at Modern Wealth includes CFP® Professionals that will build you a financial plan that’s tailored to your unique situation and goals.
 They’ll work with you to help understand how you want your life to unfold.

 But there’s so much more forward-looking planning that needs to be done besides outlining your needs, wants, and wishes.
-This article is meant to shed light on how critical it is to have a forward-looking tax plan that is geared to get to pay as little tax as possible over your lifetime.
+This article is meant to shed light on how critical it is to have a forward-looking tax plan that is geared to help reduce taxation over your lifetime.

 Working with a Team of Professionals to Understand the Impact of Reverting to Old Tax Rates

-That’s why we have CPAs in-house that work alongside our CFP® Professionals to review financial plans for potential tax planning opportunities.
+That’s why we have CPAs that work alongside our CFP® Professionals to review financial plans for potential tax planning opportunities.
 From Roth conversions to gifting strategies, our Tax Reduction Strategies guide includes examples of tax planning strategies that could result in substantial tax savings.
-Download your copy of our Tax Reduction Strategies guide below.
+We also have a Roth Conversion Case Studies white paper that reviews considerations for why someone should or shouldn’t do Roth conversions.
+Download your copies of those white papers below.

 Tax Reduction Strategies Guide

-We also have estate planning specialists on our team that work with our tax team and CFP® Professionals to help ensure that you’re understanding the various complexities with estate planning.
-Given the impact that the sunsetting of the TCJA has on future taxation and estate planning needs for our clients and prospective clients, these changes have our team’s full attention.
+We also have estate planning specialists on our team that work with our tax team and CFP® Professionals to help you understand the various complexities with estate planning.
+Given the impact that the sunsetting of the TCJA would have on future taxation and estate planning needs for our clients and prospective clients, these potential changes have had our team’s full attention.

 Schedule a Meeting

-Taxes are a main source of financial stress for so many people, as they are only of the biggest wealth-eroding factors for retirees.
-Planning for events like the TCJA sunsetting can go a long way toward alleviating that financial stress.
+Taxes are a source of financial stress for so many people and can be a large wealth-eroding factor for retirees.
+Planning for events like the potential sunsetting of the TCJA can go a long way toward alleviating that financial stress.
 We’re ready to build you a financial plan that includes a forward-looking tax plan so that you have confidence that you’re doing the right things with your money as you approach and go through retirement.

 Resources Mentioned in This Article